bayer-science-for-a-better-life/Img2Mol/benchmark_data/README.md

 #### Influence of the depiction library

 To investigate how the rendering library (RDKit, OEChem TK, or Indigo) used to create input images affects the performance of chemical structure recognition models, we compiled the following benchmark dataset.
+A subset of 5000 compounds from the Img2Mol test set depicted each five times by each of the three libraries.
 Please use the Img2Mol mapping information to link images to the smiles.

 You can download the tgz-file (~1GB) of the images herere:
 <a href="https://drive.google.com/file/d/1ixGj51F5NnhRfHFydpuCBYvYKexfaX3E/view"